Letitia James to ask judge to fine Trump $10k a day for flouting tax probe subpoenas

-Letitia James to asks judge to fine Donald Trump $10k a day for dodging tax subpoenas
+Letitia James asking judge to fine Donald Trump $10k a day for dodging tax subpoenas

+‘Donald Trump does not believe he is above the law,” Trump’s lawyer said.

 New York attorney general Letitia James will formally request that a judge fine former president Donald Trump $10,000 for each that he flouts a subpoena into a tax probe by her office.

 Ms James’s office filed a memorandium of law earlier this month on it, saying that the sum was “ sufficient to coerce his compliance” with a court order put in place in February.
+This comes after Judge Arthur Engoron said in a ruling that the former president and his children Don Jr and Ivanka needed to testify in an investigation from the attorney general’s office.

+Ms James’s office is investigating whether the Trump Organisation misstated the value of certain assets on financial statements, loan applications and tax submissions.

+Mr Engoron, a judge for the Supreme Court for the 1st Judicial District of New York, questioned why it was taking so long.
+Assistant attorney general Kevin C Wallace said a big reason was the lack of cooperation from the Trump organisation and described the company as a “closely held, family company.”

 Register for free to continue reading